p-to-q/.github/profile/README.md

 - Long variable names don't hurt anyone.
 - The spectrum of perception varies greatly from person to person; people understand what they can see.
 - Humans’ needs and taste are important.
-- AI should serve as a deeper connective tissue that strengthens humans, i.e., to sincerely elevate the species.
+- AI should serve as a deeper connective tissue that strengthens humans.
+- To sincerely elevate the species.

 ---